Sobeston/zig.guide/chapter-2.md

 }
 ```

 `std.StringHashMap` and `std.AutoHashMap` are just wrappers for `std.HashMap`.
-If these two do not fulfil your needs, using HashMap directly gives you much more control.
+If these two do not fulfil your needs, using `std.HashMap` directly gives you much more control.

+If having your elements backed by an array is wanted behaviour, try `std.ArrayHashMap` and its wrapper `std.AutoArrayHashMap`.

 # Stacks